-Using Superstores data set pre-loaded with Tableau app, we are going to create a Pareto chart to help us find the States which contributed 80% of all Profits generated for the superstores.
-(Note; in your own set-up, you'll find other appropriate problems to solve using this technique).
+Using Superstores data set pre-loaded with Tableau app, I am going to show you how to create a Pareto chart to find-out the States contributed 80% of all Profits generated by the superstores.
+(Note; in your own set-up, you'll find an appropriate problem to solve using this technique).

 Once you're connected to Superstores data set above,..

 Drag measure field Profit to the Rows shelf.
 (Note, the aggregation is SUM()).

 See the resulting chart,...

 Duplicate the chart.
 To do this, Hold down CTRL key and drag the field SUM(Profit) on the Rows shelf next to itself.
 See below.